jssuthahar/MalaysiaTax/README.md

-# Malaysia Tax Calculator (Flutter Web) – Developer Version
+# Malaysia Tax Calculator (Flutter Web) – Developer

 A **Flutter web app** for estimating Malaysia income tax for residents and foreigners, with fully dynamic tax brackets and non-resident rates loaded from a JSON file.